Memristor

 Description

-This block allows you to model an ideal memristor.
-The behaviour of a memristor is similar to that of a resistor, except that its resistance is a function of the current through the device (integral of current over time).
-The resistance of a memristor at a given time is determined by the two states of the memristor, A and B, depending on which part of the device is in one of these states.
+This block allows you to simulate an ideal memristor.
+The behavior of a memristor is similar to that of a resistor, except that its resistance is a function of the current passed through the device (the time integral of the current).
+The resistance of the memristor at a given time is determined by two states of the memristor, A and B, depending on which part of the device is in one of these states.

 The mathematical model of the memristor is described by the following equations: